 Children are amazing creatures.
 They learn quickly and adapt to their surroundings to create their own calm and peace.
-Their ability to see the world through innocent eyes is a lesson many adults could learn to incorporate in their daily living.
+Their ability to see the world through innocent eyes is a lesson many adults could learn to incorporate into their daily lives.
 However, children do grow up and become teenagers.
-Sometimes, we need to teach those valuable lessons they once taught us and some lessons that they seem to have forgotten along the way.
+Sometimes, we need to teach those valuable lessons they once taught us and some lessons they seem to have forgotten along the way.

-Lately, we have been suffering through our 12 year old daughter’s ego.
+Lately, we have been suffering through our 12-year-old daughter’s ego.
 It has gotten to the point where she can hurt others without realizing that she is doing so.
-She is also testing all of her boundaries; especially slacking off in the area of obedience and respect.
-We discovered that a lot of this negative behavior stems from her need to be the center of attention.
-We give both our girls equal attention and have found a way to give them one-on-one attention with Daddy/Daughter and Mother/Daughter days.
-However, this need to be center of attention has outweighed many of her positive traits and has become somewhat unbearable for the rest of the family.
+She is also testing her boundaries, especially slacking off in the area of obedience and respect.
+We discovered the majority of this negative behavior stems from her need to be the center of attention.
+We give our girls equal attention and have found a way to provide them one-on-one attention with Daddy/Daughter and Mother/Daughter days.
+However, this need to be the center of attention has outweighed many of her positive traits.
+As a result, it has become somewhat unbearable for the rest of the family.

-A couple of weeks ago, this very child asked to attend a youth group meeting with her friend.
+A couple of weeks ago, this child asked to attend a youth group meeting with her friend.
 I was so enthusiastic about her desire to go to church that I practically pushed her out the door.
 She was giddy, happy, and excited that she finally got to do something fun with one of her friends on a school day.
-When she returned home about two hours later, her mood had shifted and she tried to distract me with other things that did not involve her visit to the missionary church.
-When we finally sat down at the table, she continued rambling on as to what girl liked what boy and so on.
+However, her mood shifted when she returned home about two hours later.
+She tried to distract me with other things that did not involve her visit to the missionary church.
+When we finally sat at the table, she continued rambling on about what girl liked what boy, and so on.

 “So, did you have fun at youth group tonight?”
 I interrupted her, trying to veer her back to that night’s activities.

 She immediately quieted down and said, “Yes.”